longevity-genie/just-chat/README.md

 ### Logging and Observability
 - By default, the application logs to the console and to timestamped files in the `/logs` directory.
 - In case you run the application in background mode, you can still access and review the console logs by running:
-`docker compose logs -f just-chat-ui-agents`.
+`docker-compose logs -f just-chat-ui-agents`.
 - **Langfuse**: Uncomment and fill in your credentials in `env/.env.keys` to enable additional observability for LLM calls.
 - Note: Langfuse is not enabled by default.
-- NB! `docker compose down` will flush the container logs, but application logs will still be available in the `/logs` directory unless you delete them manually.
+- NB! `docker-compose down` will flush the container logs, but application logs will still be available in the `/logs` directory unless you delete them manually.

 ### How to Update the API Keys